lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 The rage and normal damage thematic parity is also seen in [tortodrones](https://wiki.spiralknights.com/Tortodrone): `handgun empowered by the limitless fury of a tortodrone.
 While wielding it you can feel the berserk energy within eager to be unleashed` ([Grand Tortofist](https://wiki.spiralknights.com/Grand_Tortofist)).
 Tortofist deals pure normal damage, yet possesses lighning on par with other finalized tortodrone equipment.
 Tortodrones themselves are associated with rage not only by their equipment and design of cosmetics, but the design of an [enraged tortodrone](https://wiki.spiralknights.com/March_of_the_Tortodrones_(Mission)) of missions card.

 While corrupted (`A handgun alchemized from the shell of a corrupted tortodrone` - [Grim Buster](https://wiki.spiralknights.com/Grim_Buster)) tortodrones are fought in [Call of the Colossi](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi).
-The colossi in question, due to tortodrones' size, we suggest, are related to tortodrones.
+The colossi in depth's name, due to tortodrones' presence and size, we suggest, _are referring to tortodrones_.
 They still deal normal and elemental damage, despite their corrupted weaponry likely being [Gorgofist](https://wiki.spiralknights.com/Gorgofist), as it is a shadow damage weapon.
 So far, we will not delve into the specifics of Tortodrones, as they will be revisited in a [later section](#chapter-vi-arrival-of-undercorp), where this motif will be explored in greater depth.

 Due to this we propose that: